ishaan2737/class26/README.md

-# class26
+# angryBirdsStage2.5
-git and gitbash,git commands, added a platform
+Angry Birds stage 2.5 with Class Inheritance and Images